Tutorial - RTP Playback over 5G Broadcast (Linux)

 3. Download an RTP sample file or setup an RTP live stream on your transmitting infrastructure.

-2. Stop and start the MBMS Modem as a service in order to generate or update the required configurations files.
-Note that this step might be required again after a reboot.
+Stop and start the MBMS Modem as a service in order to generate or update the required configurations files.
+Note that this step may be required again after a reboot. - systemctl stop 5gmag-rt-modem - systemctl start 5gmag-rt-modem

 The final output on the terminal should now look similar to the output below: